borbabeats/borbabeats/README.md

-- 🔭 I’m currently working on Web develop using Elementor(WP)
+- 🔭 I’m currently working on Front End using React
 - 🌱 I’m currently learning about code.
-Like that: JS, Python, PHP
+Like that: JS, React, Node, Next and MySQL
 - 👯 I’m looking to collaborate on study's group and enterprise
 - 📫 How to reach me: I use to be near my phone (Whatsapp)
 <div>